 Does using a typewriter help writers to write?

 A steely resolve to write more came in the form of a Brother SX-4000 typewriter I bought for $115 from Amazon.
-Yes, Brother makes typewriters, from lower end models that help office workers address envelopes, to high end models equipped with a floppy drive.
+Yes, Brother makes typewriters, from lower end models that help office workers address envelopes, to high-end models equipped with a floppy drive.

-Of course I did not write this blog post on the Brother machine but I have been writing more.
+Of course, I did not write this blog post on the Brother machine but I have been writing more.
 Lately.
 The typewriter sits on a plain wooden desk.
 A sheet of paper is loaded into the slot.
 The last sentence I forged still lies there.
 The machine is still.
 It is not asleep.
 It awaits.

-Jonathan Franzen once said he wrote on a laptop with disabled Internet so he could write focused.
+Jonathan Franzen once said he wrote on a laptop with Internet disabled so he could write focused.
 The idea is the same -- reduce distraction -- commit yourself to writing, and write only with a dedicated tool.
 Heidegger is right - we are the tools we use.
 If I had two computers I would dub one the writing machine and the other the youtube machine.

 I use the Brother to write seriously.
 It is my writing machine.
 It is not the clackety-clack of the keys that helps to fashion a story, but rather the material immediacy of ink struck on paper -- voila -- it is there on a page as if chiseled from rock.
 I turn to the Brother to write what I know I want to create.
 A blog post is ephemera -- in a way -- I am more playful -- and less prone to think of what I write on the internet as serious writing.
-Maybe this is a false dichotomy -- but I view internet writing for writers to experiment and show off writing.
+Maybe this is a false dichotomy -- but my view on writing blogs on the Internet is for writers to experiment and show off writing.
 It is instantaneous.
 With a manuscript created on a typewriter it may take months to produce a piece whereas a blog post -- at the most -- takes three hours from start to finish.

 A typewriter will not help you become a better writer.
 But I do find the typewriter focuses me.
 Every word is a decision.
 I find myself planning ahead with a typewriter.
 How do I want to write this paragraph?
 And if make a mistake -- sure I can use auto-correct -- but the roll does not last forever and I have a budget.
 Every mistake is a penny out of pocket!